Great Basin

 North into the Nevada desert from Las Vegas for a hundred fifty miles or so.
 No trees, no towns, no humans or a goddamned bit of greenery to speak of.
 You call this straight road miserable, but you haven't yet been to Rachel, pop.
 100, whose only claim to fame is that it is the closest town to Area 51, America's famously secret experimental military installation.

-Yes, area 51 is top secret, but words like 'top secret' give it a false sense of mystery - Area 51 is a dusty set of hangars at the bottom of a dry lake bed.
-A place so remote from anything at all that the air force chose it to test stealth aircraft and missile technology.
-Three F-117's flew over my truck just yesterday.
-They are very cool, and of course, very of this world.
+Yes, Area 51 is classified, but terms like "top secret" give it a false sense of mystery.
+It's a dusty sprawl of hangars at the bottom of a dry lakebed—a place so remote the Air Force chose it to test stealth aircraft and missile technology.
+Just yesterday, three F-117s flew over my truck.
+They're very cool, and of course, very much of this world.

 "Since nineteen forty-eight."